itsmillertim3/HotDay2021/content/lab08/index.md

 2. Click on "Try it out"

-3. Enter "go_memstats_sys_bytes" in the "filter metrics by" box
+3. Enter "go_threads" in the "filter metrics by" box

 4. Split by "k8s.pod.name"